avraamisvi/rethinkdbrust/README.md

 # RethinkDB 2.0 Rust Driver

 This is a very early stage WIP driver for json protocol.
-Compatible with Rust beta.

 # Example